middleyuan/All-Age-Faces-Dataset/README.md

 # Usage
 Predict.py file will first detect the number of faces in the picture and predict each face's age and gender, and then ask a question based on the information it extracts from the photo.

+Feed the photo into predict.py through argument "filename".
 ```
 $ python predict.py  --filename "./Data/photo2.jpg"
 ```